wessenstam/demoguide/docs/ras/mod1.md

 ### Use an account with workflow

-Now that we see that the connection can be made in a secure manner, return to **Resources -> Systems** and right click **fin-rtr.thylab.local** and provide a justification.
+Now that we see that the connection can be made in a secure manner, return to **Resources -> Systems** and right click **fin-rtr.delinealabs.local** and provide a justification.
 In the next screen click the vyos account and see that there is a small lock in front of it.

 ![](../images/lab0014.png)